numpy/numpy.org/content/en/case-studies/blackhole-image.md

   Black holes have long been the object of intense study but the EHT provides the first direct visual evidence of these extreme phenomena.

+* **Comparing Observations to Theory:**
-* Based on Einstein’s general theory of relativity, scientists expected see a dark region similar to a shadow, caused by the gravitational bending and capture of light by the event horizon.
+  Based on Einstein’s general theory of relativity, scientists expected see a dark region similar to a shadow, caused by the gravitational bending and capture of light by the event horizon.
 By studying this shadow scientists could measure the enormous mass of M87’s central supermassive